Paddington, Queensland: Churches

-Ashgrove (at the "sub-suburb" Jubilee end of Ashgrove) which has shopping complexes, parks and Catholic boys' and girls' high schools.

 Education

-Petrie Terrace State School is a government primary (Prep-6) school for boys and girls at 40 Moreton Street (27.4599°S 153.0096°E).
+Petrie Terrace State School is a government primary (Prep–6) school for boys and girls at 40 Moreton Street (27.4599°S 153.0096°E).
 It is nestled below St Brigid's Church, Red Hill and behind the fig trees near the Ithaca Swimming Pool.
 In 2017, the school had an enrolment of 234 students with 20 teachers (15 full-time equivalent) and 18 non-teaching staff (9 full-time equivalent).
 It includes a special education program.

 Schools in nearby suburbs also supply primary education to children in Paddington, including Ithaca Creek State School to the north in Bardon, Rainworth State School also in Bardon to the west, and Milton State School in Milton to the south.

 There are no secondary schools in Paddington.
-The nearest secondary school is Kelvin Grove State College in Kelvin Grove.
+The nearest government secondary school is Kelvin Grove State College.

-There is a C&K childcare on Charlotte Street.
-There are also several nearby kindergartens including three Lady Gowrie Centres in Spring Hill.
-There is a Lady Gowrie day care centre and kindergarten on Enoggera Terrace, Red Hill, Kindy Patch Paddington, also on Enoggera Terrace behind a church, Chatterbox Long Day Care, which offers a Qld Govt approved Kindergarten program and is located on Guthrie Street and another in Elizabeth St, Rosalie.
-Avenues Child Care and Kindergarten and others are cropping up in the local area as well as a result of a focus by the federal government on early years education.
-From 2013 to Dec, 2019, the Federal Government has subsidised primary teachers wishing to/willing to transition to Early Years Education and Care.